Nivasnvk/evrent/README.md

 ## Conclusion

 This project showcases the end-to-end process of deploying a static website using Azure's ARM templates and load balancing capabilities.
-By distributing traffic between two VMs in different availability zones, we ensure high availability and scalability for the **Healthcare Services** platform.
+By distributing traffic between two VMs in different availability zones, we ensure high availability and scalability for the **RENTO Website** platform.
 The integration of Azure's powerful tools and services simplified the deployment and configuration process.

 ## Author